A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

 \subsubsection{Significance of Age and Numeracy}

-Age and numeracy as features that describe the surveyed population correlated significantly with the number of correctly solved data reading tasks.
-Binary t-tests and Mood's median test on MAVIL variables, including demographic features, were carried out in relation to the Data Reading Score (DRS).
-They showed that the youngest age group of the surveyed population outperformed the older respondents regarding their DRS.
-The age group from 18 to 24 years ($14\%$ of respondents) had a DRS median of 4 (with p=0.01).
-The age groups from 25 to 74 years ($86\%$ of respondents) had a DRS median equal to 3 (with p=0.01).
+Age and numeracy correlated significantly with \textit{Reading} performance.
+To test this, binary t-tests and Mood's median test were applied to MdamV variables, including demographic features, in relation to the task-based reading questions.
+These responses were then aggregated into a score, summarizing the number of correct answers out of four reading questions.
+Testing showed that the youngest age group of the surveyed population outperformed the older respondents regarding their data reading performance.
+The age group from 18 to 24 years ($14\%$ of respondents) had a score median of 4 out of 4 correct answers (with p=0.01).
+The age groups from 25 to 74 years ($86\%$ of respondents) had a lower score median equal to 3 correct answers (with p=0.01).
+In addition, the self-assessed numeracy level (Q6b) correlates significantly with the data reading score.
+Those respondents who rated their numeracy level high ($37\%$ of respondents) tended to have a median score equal to 4 (with p=0.009).
+Those who rated their numeracy level neutral or low ($63\%$ of respondents) had a lower median score equal to 3 (with p=0.009).
+This suggests a clear value of having respondents self-assess their ability level.

-In addition, the self-assessed numeracy level (Q6b) correlates significantly with the DRS.
-Those respondents who rated their numeracy level high ($37\%$ of respondents) tended to have a DRS median equal to 4 (with p=0.009).
-Those who rated their numeracy level neutral or low ($63\%$ of respondents) had a lower DRS median equal to 3 (with p=0.009).
-This suggests the informative value of having respondents self-assess their ability level.
+We further validated these results using ordinal regression.
+The outcomes showed a substantially higher probability of achieving a data reading score of 4 out of 4 in the youngest age group compared to other age groups (see Fig. \ref{fig:ordinal-regression-age}).
+Additionally, the regression confirmed the influence of self-assessed numeracy on data reading performance, as shown in the predicted probabilities in Figure~\ref{fig:ordinal-regression-num}.

-There is no correlation between the highest level of education reported and the self-assessed level of numeracy (Pearson's r=0,016).
-As expected, our analysis did not observe a meaningful difference in Visual Data Literacy dimensions based on gender.
+There is no correlation between the highest level of education reported and the self-assessed level of numeracy (Pearson's r=0.016).
+Further, as expected, our analysis did not observe a meaningful difference in the provided survey answers based on gender.